dynatrace-extensions/dt-extensions-yamlex/README.md

 │ --help     -h        Show this message and exit.                             │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────────────────────────╮
-│ diff   Compare source YAML file or directory to target and print the         │ │        differences.                                                          │ │ join   Join individual components into a single extension.yaml file.         │ │ map    Map JSON schema to YAML files in VS Code settings.                    │ │ split  Split extension.yaml file into individual components.                 │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ map     Map JSON schema to YAML files in VS Code settings.                   │ │ split   Split extension.yaml file into individual components.                │ │ join    Join individual components into a single extension.yaml file.        │ │ diff    Compare --source YAML file or directory to --target and print the    │ │         differences.                                                         │ ╰──────────────────────────────────────────────────────────────────────────────╯

 ```